sinclairzx81/ts-8-bit/readme.md

 ## Overview

-ts-8bit is an experimental TypeScript library that performs 8-bit calculations on the TypeScript type system.
-It does so by applying bitwise ops on TypeScript tuples of length 8 (8-bit) and uses TypeScript type inference to give the result.
+ts-8bit is an experimental TypeScript library that performs 8-bit calculations on the TypeScript's type system.
+It does so by applying bitwise ops on TypeScript tuples of length 8 (8-bit) and uses TypeScript's type inference to give the result.
 This project was written as a exercise in TypeScript and is offered as is for anyone who may find it of use.

 Requires TypeScript 4.1.2 and above.